 Weird and Wonderful

-You want to try something wacky?
-You want to see how far you can stretch that skit character you’ve created?
-Or are you sick of seeing the same, safe naturalism?
+Want to try something wacky?
+Want to see how far you can stretch that skit character you’ve created?
+Sick of seeing the same, safe naturalism?
 Get yourself to a Fringe Festival!

 By its very definition, it’s a space for work that doesn’t fit the usual mould.
 And that’s what Fringe audiences are interested to see.
 It’s a supportive space where performance art, burlesque, circus, oddball theatre, and raw comedy sit side by side.
 Where experimentation is encouraged and in fact, expected.
 That’s not to say you can’t do some straight theatre or something tried and tested, but if you’ve got an idea that’s a little bit (or a lot!) left of centre, then put it up at a Fringe Festival!
 Audiences and artists will be keen to see it, just for the fact that you’re taking a risk.